farzanahmad/test-automation-design-patterns/readme.md

 ***

-# 👀 Chapter 7: The Observer Pattern
+# 👀 Pattern #6: The Observer Pattern

 Let's teach your test automation to keep an eye on things!
 The Observer pattern is perfect for setting up a system of automatic reactions within your tests, ensuring they respond to key changes and events.